Pimentoso/mini4wdchrono/README.md

 **Quick start guide:**

+- Launch the program and go to the "configuration" tab.
+    - Change the arduino pins to match your setup.
+    - Change the USB port if needed.
+    - Save and reboot the program.
+    - Make sure the 3 colored squares read "1".
+This mean the light source is correctly pointed at the sensors.
-- draw the track in the https://mini4wd-track-editor.pimentoso.com/ website, and save it.
+- Draw the track in the https://mini4wd-track-editor.pimentoso.com/ website, and save it.
 Copy the 6-letter code or just copy the link.
-- import the track in the "race setup" screen.
+- Import the track in the "race setup" screen.
 This is important because the program needs to know the length of the track and the lane changes.
-- you can now already go to the "race view" screen and start a race.
+- You can now already go to the "race view" screen and start a race.
-- insert the player names in the https://mini4wd-tournament.pimentoso.com/ website, generate the tournament, and save it.
+- Insert the player names in the https://mini4wd-tournament.pimentoso.com/ website, generate the tournament, and save it.
 Copy the 6-letter code or just copy the link.
-- import the tournament in the "race setup" screen.
+- Import the tournament in the "race setup" screen.
-- now in the "race view" screen you can start the actual rounds of the race.
+- Now in the "race view" screen you can start the actual rounds of the race.
 The times will be recorded and assigned to the correct players.
-- now you can go to the "racers list" and "manches list" screens to check the current race rankings.
+- You can also go to the "racers list" and "manches list" screens to check the current race rankings.
+- Enjoy the race.

 ## Screenshots